maintaina/containers/README.md

 # Containers

-This repository maintains several containers useful to deploy *developer versions* of Horde Framework or Horde Groupware.
+This repository maintains several container images useful to deploy *developer versions* of Horde Framework or Horde Groupware.
+These image builds are based on the openSUSE distribution's official container images.

 ## base